lmorg/murex/docs/user-guide/reserved-vars.md

 # Reserved Variables - User Guide

-> Special variables reserved by _murex_
+> Special variables reserved by Murex

-_murex_ reserves a few special variables which cannot be assigned via `set` nor `let`.
+Murex reserves a few special variables which cannot be assigned via `set` nor `let`.

 The following is a list of reserved variables, their data type, and its usage: